 Although this isn't new, it might not be the best idea to league start with this build.
 Aegis Aurora was already very expensive at last league start, so it's most likely going to be just as expensive this league start.

-This build is created to be rather defense-oriented.
-It has good clear, great survivability (basically unkillable), and decent single target.
+This build is created to be rather defense-oriented; it has good clear, great survivability, and good single target.

 On top of that, we use the dagger Arakaali’s Fang, which lets you raise spiders on kill.
 Using the Writhing Jar to summon them, they are effectively always up, even in boss fights, and have a very aggressive AI, which makes them great both for clearing and for bosses.

 This build got me to my first level 100 ever! :)